Authentic Stories and Illustrations

 Reflecting the Voice and Vision of Children

 At REYCRAFT BOOKS our mission is to create books of interest for ALL children.
 We publish original and licensed works from authors and illustrators around the globe who have unique stories to tell.

 I came to the United States as a child.
 I can remember the sense of alienation during those early days in my new country, in a new school.
 I remember turning to books, searching for characters that looked like me, characters that mirrored my feelings and experiences.
 I remember not finding any.
 Those memories are at the heart of Reycraft Books.

 I believe every child needs to know that their story is important—that it has value.
 I decided to start an imprint to publish the stories that have not yet been told, as well as the stories that have been told but have not yet been truly heard.
 This is my mission and my passion.

-I am very proud to present to you the inaugural list from Reycraft Books—an incredible collection of beautiful fiction and nonfiction trade books with a focus on diversity and #OwnVoices authors and illustrators.
+I am very proud to present to you the inaugural list from Reycraft Books—an incredible collection of beautiful fiction and nonfiction trade books with a focus on diversity.
 As you browse through these pages you’ll find familiar, award-winning authors and illustrators and a host of inspiring new talent, each bringing their unique vision and perspective.
 Please let me know what you think.

 — Sera Reycraft, Publisher